Jokiller230/puzzlevision/README.md

 # nix-config

-Jo's absolutely insane NixOS configuration - not in the good way
+Jo's absolutely insane NixOS configuration - as of july 2024

 ## Deployment